undergroundwires/AsyncClipboardService/README.md

 ## AsyncWindowsClipboard
-An async, thread-safe windows clipboard service implementation for .NET, C#.
+**AsyncWindowsClipboard** An async, thread-safe windows clipboard service implementation for .NET, C#.
 It's free of charge for any purpose.

 ## Nuget package https://nuget.org/packages/AsyncClipboardService/

 ## What is it?
 Communication with windows api for clipboard actions needs to be in `STA` thread. `AsyncClipboardService `wraps this communication in an asynchronous context with a timeout.